 Paying for In-Home Care

-Once you've figured out a tentative plan for the number of hours you will need to hire an in-home caregiver each week, you can start calling around to local in-home healthcare companies and getting service quotes.
+Once you've figured out a tentative plan for the number of hours each week you will need to hire an in-home caregiver, you can start calling around to local in-home healthcare companies and getting service quotes.
 When you know how much you can expect to spend each month on in-home care, you can get to work determining how you are going to pay for it.

 - Investigate your loved one's life insurance policy.
 You might be able to arrange early payouts to cover in-home care expenses.